apache/carbondata/docs/ddl-of-carbondata.md

 ### CARBONDATA PARTITION(HASH,RANGE,LIST) -- Alpha feature, this partition feature does not support update and delete data.

   The partition supports three type:(Hash,Range,List), similar to other system's partition features, CarbonData's partition feature can be used to improve query performance by filtering on the partition column.
+Partition feature doesn't support binary data type.

 ### Create Hash Partition Table